selimslab/selimslab.github.io/_posts/quotes/2019-8-3-quotes-fun.md

+---
+layout: post
+title: Have some fun
+---

 <br><br>
 The story so far:<br/>In the beginning the Universe was created.<br/>This has made a lot of people very angry and been widely regarded as a bad move.